Butler County Community College offers classes at its main campus in Butler along with three other locations. These locations are:

-BC3 also offers five selective enrollment programs.
-They are: Nursing, Physical Therapy Assistant, Medical Assistant, Paramedic, and Massage Therapy.
+BC3 also offers four selective enrollment programs.
+They are: Nursing, Physical Therapy Assistant, Medical Assistant and Massage Therapy.
 Nursing and Physical Therapy Assistant require a separate admissions packet.
 Processing applications to selective admissions programs generally takes longer due to the evaluation that is necessary.
 If a student is not accepted into a selective enrollment program, he or she can still enroll at the college and take courses to strengthen chances of acceptance into that program.--hide text--

 Yes, whether you intend to be a guest student or a full time student, you must complete a BC3 application.
 The $25 application fee is a one time only, non-refundable fee.--hide text--

 New students are advised by academic counselors using placement test results and proper course selection for their first college semester.
 For each subsequent semester, students (who are meeting academic requirements) can choose to meet with departmental faculty advisors or academic counselors to assess academic progress and to approve further course selections.